#

 4. Click on the Format menu, and choose Font.

-5. In the Font Dialog Box, make the word Bold by selecting Bold from the style section, and choose Blue for the colour.
+5. In the Font Dialog Box, make the word Bold by selecting Bold from the style section,

 6. Click OK.